SuB1X-Coin/documentation/guides/mn_setup_hot_cold_wallet.md

 rupayad
 ```

-Wait a few seconds the run this command to generate the masternode private key:
+Wait a few seconds then run this command to generate the masternode private key:
 ```
 rupaya-cli masternode genkey
 ```